NEWS AND NOTES

 Click here for any questions regarding the application process or the scholarship

-The Amble Inn is your Adams Spirit Shop
+AMBLE INNThe Amble Inn is your Adams Spirit Shop

+The Adams High Merchandising Lab is a student operated School Based Enterprise.
+We are proud to announce that our 24 hour a day Web Store has reopened for the 25-26 school year.
 Online orders are processed as they are received and are available for pickup in the Adams Main Office by student or parent.
 The physical store is open during lunch (10:45am-12:10pm) most days inventory on the site mirrors our physical inventory.
+Please visit our webstore at https://adamsambleinn.square.site/ Go Highlanders!!! |

 O.C.C.